106ohm/PerformabilitySimulator/README.md

 If activated, a transition changes the model state; in the code, _arrive_ defines how.
 Once enabled, a transition is activated after a rand delay, drawn from a given probability distribution; in the code, the inverse of the Cumulative Distribution Function is implemented in _inverseCDF_.

-A _reward_ if a function that evaluted on a model state returns a float.
+A _reward_ is a function that evaluted on a model state returns a float.

 # Run
 Just run `$cabal run -v0 example_name | tee results.csv`, then you can use your favorite software, e.g., R, to compute mean, variance, higher moments-related values, confidence intervales, etc.